Location & Getting Here

 Pelorus Mail Boat

 Take the legendary Pelorus Mail Boat and learn about the history of the Pelorus Sound from Captain Jim.
-He leaves the Havelock Marina every Tuesday at 9:30 am and arrives at the Nydia Bay jetty at 11:00am ( $40 adult; $20 for children under sixteen).
-Stay and relax with us and walk out or, alternatively, you could walk in, stay with us and leave on a Tuesday from the Nydia Bay jetty.
+He leaves the Havelock Marina everyday at 9:30 am and arrives at the Nydia Bay jetty at 11:00am.
+Stay and relax with us and walk out or, alternatively, you could walk in, stay with us and leave from the Nydia Bay jetty on the Mail Boat.
 You can jump on board the Mail Boat at 11:00am and get a fantastic sight-seeing trip further out into the Sounds as the mail is dropped off in different bays and return to Havelock at approximately 4:30pm.

 For Booking and Information, contact Jim